objectionary/home/README.md

 make
 ```

-If the build fails the issues need to be resolved.
+If the build fails, the issues need to be resolved.

 If the build is clean, commit the changes and push the branch.
 Then,
 submit a pull request.